Financial Aid for Undergraduate Students

 During the Drop/Add PeriodDuring the university’s published drop/add period, students who withdraw or reduce their enrollment may be eligible for a 100% refund of tuition for classes dropped.

-A financial aid recipient must immediately notify the Financial Aid Office in writing when he or she withdraws from one or more classes during the drop/add period if the student's remaining enrollment differs from the enrollment plans upon which the student's financial aid eligibility was determined.
+Financial aid recipients must immediately notify the Financial Aid Office in writing when a withdrawal from one or more classes during the drop/add period results in an enrollment status different from that on which their current financial aid eligibility was based.
 The same applies if one or more classes are cancelled.

 The Financial Aid Office will review the student’s new enrollment and, if appropriate, revise the student’s eligibility based on the new enrollment status.

 If a financial aid recipient withdraws from all classes or drops to less than half-time status during the drop/add period, all financial aid awards must be returned to their respective programs.
 If the student was given financial aid funds for other expenses, he or she will be expected to return those funds to the university.

 After the Drop/Add PeriodStudents who are recipients of Title IV federal financial aid are also covered by federal policies.
 Title IV federal financial aid is awarded to a student under the assumption that the student will attend for the entire period for which the assistance is awarded and thereby “earn” the award.
 When a student ceases academic attendance prior to the end of that period, the student may no longer be eligible for the full amount of federal funds that the student was originally scheduled to receive.